-EDSE 673.
-SPEECH AUDIOMETRY II.
-Three hours credit.
 Prerequisite, EDSE 372 or permission of instructor.
-An in depth study of the construction, use, and intrepretation of standard speech audiometric tests.
+An in-depth study of the construction, use, and interpretation of standard speech audiometric tests.
 Special emphasis on tests which may reveal central auditory lesions.

 EDSE 674.
 INTERNSHIP IN AUDIOLOGY.
-Maximum of fifteen credit hours.
-Prerequisites: fifteen graduate hours in Audiology and Speech Pathology and consent of adviser.
+Maximum of fifteen hours credit.
+Prerequisite, fifteen graduate hours in Audiology and Speech Pathology and consent of adviser.
 Supervised clinical experience in diagnosis and therapy with auditorily handicapped individuals.